 Assigning Additional Work

 As per Article 38 of the Saudi Labor Law, an employer cannot assign the work to an employee in addition to what has been agreed upon between them.
-In the case of emergency, even if he has to assign it, it will not be more than 30 days in a year.
+In the case of an emergency, even if he has to assign it, it will not be more than 30 days in a year.

 According to article 64 of the Saudi Labor Law, at the end of the employment agreement, the employer must issue a certificate of employment (free of charge) to the employee.
 The certificate must not include anything that can harm the reputation of the employee.
-All the documents and certificates of the employee must also be returned immediately.